 Third, you can narrow down your focus a bit more by identifying specific areas that need working on and then developing a plan of action, as we tackle in the Self-Care Challenge discussed below.

-Exclusive self-care activities
+Exclusive self-care ideas and activities

 Modern times have brought modern conveniences that have improved life in many ways — but not without trade-offs.
 As a result, self-care is a dilemma for millions of people — and the available body of knowledge only causes confusion that often leads to harmful actions with good intentions — or worse, inaction.